This is a detailed notarial and documentary services guide at the British Embassy in Addis Ababa.

 For all appointments for notarial services you will need to bring acceptable proof of your identity and address.

-- We accept passports or national identity cards as proof of identity.
+- we accept original valid British passports or national identity cards as proof of identity

 Make a certified copy of a document

-This service is for British nationals who need certified photocopies of documents (British passports, UK driving licenses or UK educational documents).
+This service is for British nationals who need certified photocopies of documents (British passports or UK driving licenses).
 The original document will need to be produced to the British Embassy.
 We cannot accept copies or scanned versions.